johnfedoruk/bangular/aio/content/guide/forms.md

 ## Template-driven forms

-You can build forms by writing templates in the Angular [template syntax](guide/template-syntax) with the form-specific directives and techniques described in this page.
+You can build forms by writing templates in the Bangular [template syntax](guide/template-syntax) with the form-specific directives and techniques described in this page.

 <div class="l-sub-section">